Semi-Supervised Learning for Lensed Quasar Detection: Methods

 \subsubsection{Traditional Classifiers}

 We trained a number of traditional models to classify whether objects were lensed quasars.
 These classifiers were provided with the latent space values of the chosen autoencoder, the reconstruction errors, the noise metrics, whether each image was from the Pan-STARRS or DESI catalogue and if from the DESI catalogue whether the \textit{g}, \textit{r} and \textit{i} channels were null.
 For every autoencoder model, 5-fold cross validation tuning was performed to identify the best set of hyperparameters for each classifier.
 This resulted in classifiers trained for autoencoder and $\beta$-VAE models with bottlenecks of 4/8/16/32/64 and, in the case of the $\beta$-VAE models, various values of $\beta$.
-The classifiers we chose to train were: random forest \citep{RandomForest}, isolation forest \citep{IsolationForest}, logistic regression \citep{LogisticRegression}, gradient boosting \citep{GradientBoosting}, support vector machine \citep[SVM;][]{SVM}, kernel-SVM \citep{K-SVM} and Gaussian process \citep{GP}.
+The classifiers we chose to train were: random forest \citep{RandomForest}, isolation forest \citep{IsolationForest}, logistic regression \citep{LogisticRegression}, gradient boosting \citep{GradientBoosting}, support vector machine \citep[SVM;][]{SVM}, kernel-SVM \citep{K-SVM}, Gaussian process \citep{GP} and a densely connected artificial neural network.

-The 5-fold cross validation tuning comprised randomly searching a predefined space of hyperparameters using scikit-learn's {\tt RandomizedSearchCV} and selecting the set of hyperparameters which achieved the highest F1 score.
+The 5-fold cross validation tuning for all models except the neural network comprised randomly searching a predefined space of hyperparameters using scikit-learn's {\tt RandomizedSearchCV} and selecting the set of hyperparameters which achieved the highest F1 score (defined in Appendix~\ref{app:scores}).
+The neural network was tuned using scikit-learn's {\tt StratifiedKFold} and a grid search over the hyperparameters.
 The details of the cross validation tuning of each classifier are in Appendix~\ref{app:classifiers}.
 All models and the random search were seeded with a value of 0, so the results may be recreated.
+Finally, models were compared using stratified 5-fold cross validation using {\tt StratifiedKFold} with the median F1, precision and recall scores shown in Figure~\ref{fig:classifier-scores}

-The best autoencoder-classifer combination achieved an F1 score of 0.87 by using a $\beta$-VAE with $\beta = 0.0001$ (larger and smaller $\beta$ values were tested) and a bottleneck of 8 combined with a gradient boosting classifier having a subsample of 1, a `scale\_pos\_weight' of 105.37, 249 estimators, a maximum depth of 21 and a learning rate of 1.889.
+The best autoencoder-classifer combination achieved an F1 score of 0.90 by using a $\beta$-VAE with $\beta = 0.0001$ (larger and smaller $\beta$ values were tested) and a bottleneck of 32 combined with a densely connected artificial neural network with two hidden layers of 32 nodes and a weight decay of 0.003.
 The performance of tuned classifiers combined with $\beta$-VAEs with $\beta = 0.0001$ are shown in Figure~\ref{fig:classifier-scores}.